emiliano-go/Equinox/README.md

 ---

+This vault is also published as a self-hosted Quartz site at [equinox.emiliano-gandini-outeda.uy](https://equinox.emiliano-gandini-outeda.uy).

 This repo is not meant to be conttributed to, but corrections (as Issues or Pull Requests) are welcome.

 > Why GitHub?
 Why not Obisidian Sync?